 Recalling the time, there was not a PR pumpkin or spin doctor in sight, only a handful of journos, hardly any snappers and no TV cameras.
 Drivers would catch some rays, sitting on fold-up chairs, in the pitlane, as mechanics toiled in the heat on the nearby cars.
 The banter never ceasing and hilarious.

-It was a different world, yet the megastars drivers of the time were as mega as they are today, thankfully for photographers of my generation, the access was infinitely more casual and unstressed.
+It was a different world, when Autosport was our prime source of international motorsport news, yet the megastars drivers of the time were as mega as they are today, thankfully for photographers of my generation, the access was infinitely more casual and unstressed.
 No security beefcake barking orders, no aggressive space invasion, while the pollution of selfie sticks and microphones in drivers’ noses were unthinkable.

 It was serene, calm and truly blissful, turned heavenly by the screech of those turbos at full tilt, constantly seeking to spit their occupants into oblivion.

 The blokes in the cockpit worked up a proper sweat, granted it was sweltering at the time in Joburg, but the look in their eyes as they whipped off drenched balaclava’s told you the real story.